Alexander Kuchin: Disappearance

 At the end of a very successful summer's field work, three members of the expedition (the geologist, the zoologist and the ship's bosun) returned to Russia via Grønfjorden in Norway.
 The remaining ten, including Captain Alexander Kuchin, without consultation with the authorities in St. Petersburg, set off with Rusanov in an incredibly rash attempt at reaching the Pacific Ocean via the Northern Sea Route.
 However, their ship Gerkules was too small for the kind of expedition Rusanov had in mind.

 The last to be heard of Rusanov's expedition was a telegram left at Matochkin Shar on Novaya Zemlya, which reached St. Petersburg on 27 September 1912.
 In it, Rusanov indicated that he intended rounding the northern tip of Novaya Zemlya, and heading east across the Kara Sea but nothing was heard from the Gerkules thereafter.
-It disappeared without trace a year later in the Kara Sea, off the northern coast of Siberia.
+It is presumed to have disappeared without trace sometime after September 1912 in the Kara Sea, off the northern coast of Siberia.

 In 1914–15 the almost impossible task of searching for Rusanov's expedition (as well as for similarly disappeared Captain Brusilov from another expedition), was entrusted to Otto Sverdrup with the ship Eklips.
 His efforts, however, were unsuccessful.

 In 1937, the Arctic Institute of the USSR organized an expedition to the Nordenskiöld Archipelago on ship Toros.
 Relics of the ill-fated 1912–13 expedition on the Gerkules were found on one of the Mona Islands and on Popov-Chukchin Island located at (74° 56'N, 86° 18'E) off Kolosovykh Island in the Kolosovykh group.

 Two small islets off Salisbury Island in Franz Josef Land have been named after Alexander Kuchin.
 Aslaug Paulson, Alexander Kuchin's Norwegian fiancée, died in 1987.